xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 ### Veryfying the installation

 You can verify pyATS has been successfuly installed by running the below command.
-It should return a similar output.
+It should return the current pyATS version, with a similar output.
+This command also shows if there are any available package updates.

 ```
 pyats version check